will-cesar/historic-crypto-wallet-api/README.md

 > ## <a name="run-app"></a> Run App

-- To run this app, is required to create a `.env` file in the root of the project, following the requirements available in `.env.local` file
+- To run this app, is required to create a `.env` file in the root of the project, following the requirements available in `.env.example` file
 - Fill the properties with the correspondents values

 ### Clone